wlaur/encomp/docs/usage.rst

     All input and output parameter names follow the conventions used in CoolProp.

 To create a new instance, pass the CoolProp fluid name and the fixed points (for example *P, T*) to the class constructor.
-The documentation for the parent class :py:class:`encomp.fluids.CoolPropFluid` contains a list of fluid and property names.
+The documentation for the base class :py:class:`encomp.fluids.CoolPropFluid` contains a list of fluid and property names.
 All combinations of input parameters are not valid -- in case of incorrect inputs, a ``ValueError`` is raised when evaluating an attribute (i.e. not when the instance is created).
 The ``__repr__`` of the instance will show ``N/A`` instead of raising an error.